Ideolys/kitten-logger/README.md

 ## Philosophy

 A master process initializes kitten-logger (`kittenLogger.init`) to capture `stdout` and `stderr` from master process and forked processes if it is run in cluster mode.
-Then, it logs entries in log file in CSV format or directly in the terminal depending from which method the master process has been run.
+Then, it logs entries in log file in CSV format or directly in the terminal.

 ## API